Internalization of International Law

 Certain cultural attributes are more accepting of outside influence than others and thus are more likely to easily internalize international law into the domestic law.
 Western legal traditions—common law and civil law traditions, for example—have more in common with international law and its focus on secular creation and written rules, and they share similar ideas about rights and freedoms.
 Therefore, many Western states are more likely to accept and incorporate international law into their domestic legal systems.
 This is because understanding international legal rules is easier when the format, substance, and ideas behind the international rules closely mimic the state’s own domestic law.

-However, other legal traditions have very different conceptions of law—how law should be created, and the role of law in society—which do not so closely mimic today’s international legal rules.
+However, other legal traditions have very different conceptions of law—how law should be created, and the role of law in society—that do not so closely mimic today’s international legal rules.
 This can make internalization of international law more difficult.
 For example, states whose legal traditions are founded on religious legal traditions often have very different societal understandings of law and do not accept external law created by nonreligious authorities that may contradict their religious beliefs.
 In these circumstances, it can be difficult to internalize international law until a way is found for the international legal rules to be in conformance with the domestic religious legal tradition.
 This has been an ongoing issue, for example, with states in which the legal system is based on Shari'a law.
 Many of the provisions of some of the international treaties on women’s rights, for example, are seen as being contrary to some state's interpretations of Islamic teachings.
 This greatly hinders internalization of those treaty provisions even should the state ratify the treaty.
 This issue is not limited to religious systems, however.
-States within the East Asian legal tradition are often reluctant to internalize international law, not necessarily because it conflicts with any specific principle of domestic law, but because written law generally has a very different place —a less important place—in society than it does in many Western legal traditions (Zartner, 2014).
+States within the East Asian legal tradition are often reluctant to internalize international law, not necessarily because it conflicts with any specific principle of domestic law, but because written law generally has a very different place —a less important place—in society than it does in many Western legal traditions (Powell, 2020; Zartner, 2014).

-Non-State Actors and Public Opinion
+Nonstate Actors and Public Opinion

 Analysis and Direction for Future Research